Resourcely-Inc/scaffolding-github-actions-multiple-environments/README.md

-# Resourcely Github Actions Scaffolding
+# Resourcely Github Actions Multi-Environment Scaffolding

-This repository demonstrates how to integrate Resourcely into repository that used Github Actions as the Terraform runner.
+This repository demonstrates how to integrate Resourcely into repository that used Github Actions with multi-environment as the Terraform runner.

 It contains a [workflow](.github/workflows/terraform.yml) that runs `terraform plan` and then uses the [Resourcely Github